SEMAFORInformatik/femagtools/docs/index.rst

 * read BCH/BATCH, I7/ISA7, NC, PLT, ERG files
 * read and write MCV files (magnetizing curves)
 * create FSL files from model and calculation templates and/or user specific FSL or from DXF
-* create and analyse windings
+* create and analyse symmetrical windings
+* create a machine and winding layout from basic requirements
+* identify the model parameters of equivalent circuit
+* calculate machine characteristics by using analytic machine models
 * create a variety of plots
-* calculate machine characteristics by using analytic machine models
 * execute parameter studies and multi-objective optimization

 A couple of jupyter notebooks and example scripts can be found in the source directory hosted on github: <https://github.com/SEMAFORInformatik/femagtools/>`.

 Contributions and feedback are highly welcome.

 Installation
 ------------